zbjornson/node-bswap/README.md

 # node-bswap
 [![Build Status](https://dev.azure.com/zbjornson/node-bswap/_apis/build/status/zbjornson.node-bswap)](https://dev.azure.com/zbjornson/node-bswap/_build/latest?definitionId=2)

-A function to quickly swap bytes (a.k.a. reverse the byte ordering, change endianness) of TypedArrays in-place for Node.js and browsers.
+The fastest function to swap bytes (a.k.a. reverse the byte ordering, change endianness) of TypedArrays in-place for Node.js and browsers.
+Uses SIMD when available.
 Works with all of the TypedArray types.
-For Node.js 4.x and later, also works on Buffers if you construct a TypedArray view on the underlying ArrayBuffer (see below).
+Also works on Buffers if you construct a TypedArray view on the underlying ArrayBuffer (see below).

 Install: